House of Dreams (museum): Background

 Wright, originally a fashion and textile designer, was influenced by seeing Jarvis Cocker's television series on outsider art, It featured the work of Bodan Litnianski and the folk arts of Mexico, South America and Asia.
-Along with his partner, Michael Vaughan he has also visited Maison Picassiette in Chartres, France for inspiration.
+Along with his partner, Michael Vaughan, he has also visited Maison Picassiette in Chartres, France for inspiration.
 He has shown his work at the Halle St. Pierre in Paris.
-He also had a major exibition of his work at The Secret Garden in Philadelphia in September 2024.
+He also had a major exhibition of his work at The Secret Garden in Philadelphia in September 2024.

 The entire ground floor, gardens and exterior has been turned into one sculpture, with rooms subdivided and every inch of the ceiling, walls, floors and space used as a canvas.
 Wright lives in a flat upstairs, which is currently habitable but he aims to complete the transformation of the entire house before he dies.

-Wright sources the materials used in the sculptures and mosaics both at flea-markets, and also through donations from visitors to the museum.
+Wright sources the materials used both in the sculptures and mosaics at flea markets, and also through donations from visitors to the museum.